jcmrs/claude-github-mcp-server-integration/FUTURE-CONCEPTS.md

 ## Research Questions

+### Command System Optimization (Added 2025-08-28)
+- What command combinations provide most workflow value?
+- How to handle chained command failures gracefully?
+- What file size thresholds reliably trigger response limits?
+- When should commands be executed in specialized conversations vs working conversations?

 ### LLM Behavior Management (Added 2025-08-28)
 - How to systematically detect and prevent marketing drift?
 - What validation mechanisms work within conversation constraints?
 - How to maintain technical accuracy under user satisfaction pressure?

 ### Workflow Optimization (Added 2025-08-28)
-- What file size thresholds reliably trigger response limits?
 - How to predict and prevent workflow interruptions?
 - What incremental update strategies work best for large documentation?
+- When do development commands justify specialized conversations?

 ### Technical Feasibility
 - Can Claude automatically detect optimal project structures?